Skip to Content

 Cost: $9.95 per adult and $4.95 per child.

-16. See Mystic Falls Park
+36. Mystic Falls Park

 Mystic Falls Park in Sam's Town Hotel and Casino trees and buildings with glass sky light roof

-Mystic Falls Park in Sam’s Town
+The unique Mystic Falls Park in Sam’s Town

+Mystic Falls Park is an indoor park surrounded by restaurants, a casino and hotel rooms with a huge glass skylight above.
 The park consists of trees, winding paths, waterfalls, streams, animatronic animals and lasers which all come to life during nightly light shows.
+You’ll find this unique attraction inside Sam’s Town Hotel + Casino.

+Mystic Falls Park is considered as one of the best free shows in Las Vegas and it’s especially worth seeing in the lead up to holiday seasons throughout the year.
+We saw it in November and it was all geared up for Christmas.
 If you’re visiting Hoover Dam with the kids, Mystic Falls Park could be a great place to stop on the way back.

-Cost: $30 under 48 inches tall (kids) / $ 60 over 48 inches tall (adults).
+Cost: $30 under 48 inches tall (kids) or $ 60 over 48 inches tall (adults).

-18. Renew Your Vows At Graceland Wedding Chapel
+38. Graceland Wedding Chapel

 Graceland wedding chapel elvis impersonator in Las Vegas

-Graceland Wedding Chapel in Las Vegas
+Graceland Wedding Chapel

 Cost: From $249.

-19. Visit Nelson Ghost Town
+39. Nelson Ghost Town

 Nelson Ghost Town remains old petrol tank and car

-Nelson Ghost Town – Photo Courtesy of Nevada Mining Company
+The eerie Nelson Ghost Town – Photo Courtesy of Nevada Mining Company

 Helicopter Tour booking operator on the strip

-Grand Canyon helicopter tour operator on the strip
+Grand Canyon helicopter tour operator on the Strip

 Cost: From $89.99 per adult to fly over the strip online, more expensive if you fly over Grand Canyon.